Az-otrope/loan_portfolio/README.md

 - The number of 36-month loans is about ~ 3x more than 60-month loans in the dataset.

 State:
-- most loans are generated from CA (35.69% or ~6k), which is nearly double from NY
+- Most loans are generated from CA (35.69% or ~6k), which is nearly double from NY
-- loan from CA and NY made up half of the total loan from all 6 states
+- Loans from CA and NY made up half of the total loans from all 6 states

 ### Loan Status
 ![payoff](src/img/payoff_rate.png)<br>